Updated July 2020

 "Redskin" is an offensive epithet

 For many years, the Washington Redskins' name has been criticized for using the term “redskins.”
-Every major English dictionary describes the term “redskin” as derogatory and Native American people and others consider it an offensive epithet.
+Every major English dictionary describes the term “redskin” as derogatory and Native American people and others consider it an offensive slur.
 There is debate over whether the term “redskin” originates from the scalped head of a Native American, red body paint or the red color metaphor for race.
 Regardless of its origin, since the mid-19th century “redskin” has been a slang word white people used for Native American people.

 As a result, terms such as “redskin” have almost disappeared from common usage except for sports teams.
 Even with sports teams, there used to be more than 3,000 teams with Native American names and mascots.
 That has been steadily in decline; currently there are fewer than 1,000 high school, college and professional teams that use Native American mascots.
 One other NFL team, the Kansas City Chiefs, has a Native American-themed name.
 Major League Baseball has two Native American named teams: the Atlanta Braves (known for their “Tomahawk Chop” at games) and the Cleveland Indians.
 There is also one National Hockey League team, the Chicago Blackhawks.